pineconedata/wcc-coding-challenge-24/cookies/README.md

   - sqlite3
     - only used with `cookie_method = database`

 You can install the required libraries using `pip` or your preferred package manager.
+The full list of required packages is in [requirements.txt](requirements.txt).

 ## Configuration
 Configuration options are set within the script itself.